Rong-Ding/Coupled_STiMCON/README.md

 # Coupled_STiMCON
-This repository describes the scripts from the second doctoral project of Rong Ding.
-This project is currently moving towards submission to a peer-reviewed journal.

 This project is a Python-based simulation project investigating how moderate coupling to external sensory stimuli affects the ability of an intrinsic oscillator model to track/process speech.

 In the current project, we adapted the STiMCON model by Ten Oever and Martin (2021) (DOI: <i>https://doi.org/10.7554/eLife.68066</i>) which included a fixed intrinsic oscillator unaffected by external inputs.